Croatian Defence Forces: Origin

 The Croatian Party of Rights was reestablished in Croatia on 26 February 1990, with Dobroslav Paraga president and Ante Paradžik vice-president.
 The Croatian civilian population began arming itself, and on 21 December 1990 the Serbs of Croatia rose; soon, the Yugoslav People's Army combined with the insurgent Serbs and the Croatian Party of Rights considered forming its military wing.

 Although the first HOS squad was established in January, the HOS was officially founded on 25 June 1991 by Dobroslav Paraga, Ante Paradžik, Alija Šiljak and other leaders of the HSP.
 Soon after establishing the HOS general staff, Paradžik became its chief.

 The HSP received donations from the Croatian diaspora and HSP branches in Australia and Canada, enabling it to buy weapons and increase its membership.
 However, not every HSP member supported a military wing, and secretary Krešimir Pavelić left the party in protest.
 Many HOS recruits came from the diaspora, Bosnia and Herzegovina, and overseas.
 In addition, HOS attracted trained soldiers from abroad.

-The HOS used the fascist salute and wore black uniforms; its headquarters featured portraits of Ustaše leaders and its units were named after Ustaša generals.
+The HOS used the Roman salute and wore black uniforms; its headquarters featured portraits of Ustaše leaders and some of its units were named after Ustaša generals.
 Their outward association with WWII-era fascists prompted worries to the Croatian government who feared their image would damage Croatia's international reputation.
-By early 1992 they were disbanded and recruited into the regular Croatian Army.
+By early 1992 they were disbanded and recruited into the Croatian Army.